-Further investigation into the consequences of pre-operative PAPS on surgical outcomes is required to quantify its effects and develop appropriate clinical management recommendations.
+Further investigation into the consequences of preoperative PAPS on surgical outcomes is required to quantify its effects and develop appropriate clinical management recommendations.

-Avoidance and Management of PAPS
+Prevention and Management of PAPS

+Use of topical anti-glaucoma medications can cause periorbital changes that may be overlooked by ophthalmologists, but have potential to reduce drug tolerability, quality of life, and drug adherence for the patient.
 There are multiple strategies to prevent and/or manage PAPS; however, the approach taken should be individualised to the patient.
-PAPS can be avoided by using non-PGA alternatives; however, given the efficacy of PGAs, their safety and convenience (once-daily regimens), many clinicians opt for PGAs as the first-line medication despite the risk of PAPS.4
+PAPS can be avoided by using non-PGA alternatives; however, given the efficacy of PGAs, their safety and convenience (once-daily regimens), many clinicians opt for PGAs as the first-line medication despite the risk of PAPS.
+Nonetheless, it is important to proactively and regularly monitor whether there is onset of PAPS in patients using topical PGAs.

-While in certain cases clinicians may wish to monitor mild PAPS (with patient consent), strategies for managing PAPS primarily entail PGA cessation and consideration of alternative methods of achieving control of IOP.3 Alternative methods of achieving IOP control include other classes of anti-glaucoma agents, laser treatment or surgery.3 Patient education on eyedrop instillation should also be considered where relevant to minimise the risk of improper instillation generating certain signs of PAPS (e.g., eyelid pigmentation).^{18, 34}
+While in certain cases clinicians may wish to monitor mild PAPS (with patient consent), strategies for managing PAPS primarily entail PGA cessation and consideration of glaucoma agents, laser treatment or surgery.
+Patient education on eyedrop instillation should also be considered where relevant to minimise the risk of improper instillation generating certain signs of PAPS (e.g., eyelid pigmentation).